open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ## The Ultra Short Version

-You're busy and have no time to waste?
-Here is a minimalist excursion through the guide (for the PC version):
+Are you busy and have no time to waste?
+Here's a summary of the guide.

-1) Go to deck options and enable FSRS under "Advanced", at the very bottom of the deck options window.
+1) Go to deck options and enable FSRS under "Advanced", at the bottom of the deck options window.
-2) Make sure that your learning and re-learning steps are all shorter than `1d` and that all steps can be completed on the same day.
+2) Ensure that all your learning and re-learning steps are shorter than `1d` and that all steps can be completed on the same day.
 3) Click the "Optimize" button under the "Optimize FSRS parameters" section.
 The optimal parameters will replace the default parameters automatically.
 Parameters are preset-specific.
-If an error message pops up, that means you have less than 1000 reviews across all cards that this preset is applied to.
-In that case, just use the default parameters; it's still better than using the old algorithm.
+If an error message pops up, it means you have less than 1000 reviews across all cards that this preset is applied to.
+In that case, just use the default parameters; it's still better than using the legacy SM-2 algorithm.
 4) Choose a value of desired retention: the proportion of cards recalled successfully when they are due. **This is the most important setting in FSRS.
 Higher retention leads to shorter intervals and more reviews per day.** 80-95% is reasonable, 90% should work fine for most people.

 You are now ready to use FSRS!